Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing Chinese timepieces.

 A thick and very attractive brown leather strap matches well with the overall design of this timepiece.

-A stainless-steel case and crystal composed of scratch resistant mineral glass provides decent protection against shock and water ingress.
+A stainless-steel case and crystal composed of scratch-resistant mineral glass provide decent protection against shock and water ingress.
 Its 5ATM rating is good enough to allow the wearer to go for a dip in the local swimming pool.

 Breda provided this timepiece with a Miyota quartz movement, although, sadly, I could not locate its model number.
 Miyota, a division of Citizen, enjoys a good reputation.

-The Breda 8184B is a cheerful watch with a decent movement and a quality strap.
-It is intended for casual, rather than business use.
+The Breda 8184B is a cheerful watch with decent movement and a quality strap.
+It is intended for casual rather than business use.
 If you like its style, this timepiece is worthy of consideration.

 The watches I review are generally designed for either business or casual use, the biggest determining factor being the thickness and weight of the timepiece.
 In the following survey, I am attempting to ascertain which type is more desired by my readers.
 Please take the time to fill in the poll below.